vipulchaudhary31/lokal-translate/README.md

 # Lokal Translate

-A Figma plugin for translating selected copy, refining text, and swapping fonts without leaving your design file.
+A Figma plugin for translating selected copy in Indian languages, refining text, and swapping fonts without leaving your design file.

 It is built around three workflows inside the plugin: `Translate`, `Ask`, and `Swap`.